George Fife Angas: South Australia

 Angas had become relatively wealthy and was concerned with putting his money to the best use.
 He became interested in a proposed settlement in South Australia and in 1832 joined the committee of the South Australian Land Company and took up enough shares to become a director.
 His own views on systematic colonisation dealt with the exclusion of convicts, concentration of settlers, sending out (preferably religious) intelligent people with capital, the emigration of young couples of good character, free trade, free government, and freedom of religion.
 As such, South Australia became the first Australian colony to provide residents with religious freedom and to grant land rights to indigenous people.

 Angas was discouraged by the company's failure to get government support, but continued his involvement with the South Australian Association which was formed in 1834, with Robert Gouger as secretary.

 During debates on the price of land Angas, who held the opposite view to Edward Gibbon Wakefield, wanted the price of land to be low.
 However, the South Australian Colonization Commission set a high price for land, which brought sales of land, and hence establishment of the colony, to a standstill.
 Angas formed a joint-stock company to buy the remaining land, which was transferred in January 1836 to the newly formed South Australian Company.
 In February 1836, the first of three ships set sail for South Australia with emigrants, livestock and provisions on board.
 The company supervisors were provided with minutely detailed instructions covering almost any problem which might have arisen.
 All three ships arrived by the middle of August.

 The colonial office, the Colonization Commissioners, and the South Australian Company would determine the success or failure of the colony, and it was still unclear which was the controlling body.
 There was initial friction between the company and the commissioners.
 The establishment of a banking business in 1837, and its separation as the South Australian Banking Company in 1840, at the behest of Angas, played an important part in the early growth of the colony.
 Angas worked on behalf of the bank in England, giving lectures, writing pamphlets and supplying information to newspapers.
 He also helped to establish the South Australian School Society, and sent out missionaries and German colonists.
 He set up the Union Bank of Australia in England and also found the time to be active in the colonisation of New Zealand.

-In recognition of his efforts in making New Zealand an English colony rather than a French colony, Angas was offered a knighthood and a then baronetcy, but he declined both.
+In recognition of his efforts in making New Zealand a British colony rather than a French colony, Angas was offered a knighthood and a then baronetcy, but he declined both.

 Angas was also a leading figure in attempting to establish and secure proper treatment of the Aboriginal people of South Australia.
 "Mr Angas set before himself the model of William Penn and his treaty with the North American Indians for establishing friendly and equitable relations with the Europeans."
-(Hodder) Using his position as Commissioner, he attempted to secure Aboriginal rights in both legislature and through financing missionary actions.
+Using his position as Commissioner, he attempted to secure Aboriginal rights in both legislature and through financing missionary actions.